Azure-Samples/azure-intelligent-edge-patterns/remote-patient-monitoring-edge-demo/AzureStackEdgeInstall.md

 ## Access Your Kubernetes Cluster

 For this last section, you will need the config file that was created when you created your user and namespace.
 These commands should be run in your bash command tool of your choice (for Windows users, consider GitBash).

+1. Navigate to root directory with bash command tool

-1. Place the config file you saved during the ASE and Kubernetes set up to ~/.kube/config
+2. Place the config file you saved during the ASE and Kubernetes set up to ~/.kube/config
    - First, make sure there is not an existing config file.
 To do this, run the following bash command
    `ls -la ~/.kube/`
-   Expected output: _Cannot access <file>: No such file or directory_
+   Expected output: _Cannot access "filename": No such file or directory_

    - Then, copy your config file to ~/.kube/config location by running the following bash command
     `cp <your file location> ~/.kube/config # Copy the config`

-    Expected output:  ????
+    _Note: If you get an error ```ls: cannot create regular file '... /.kube/config: no such file or directory```, verify that you have kubectl set up correctly.
+This includes creating the .kube directory_

-2. Set your namespace
+3. Set your namespace
-   - Run the following bash command
+   - Run the following bash command - make sure to replace the placeholder text with the namespace you created when configuring your Kubernetes
      `kubectl config set-context --current --namespace=<your namespace name>`

-3. Test connectivity -
+4. Test connectivity -
    - Verify that the kubectl commands are recognized by running the following bash command
     `kubectl get deployments`
+   Expected output: ```No resources found in "YourNamespace" namespace```
-   Expected output should be empty, but shows that you have connected and authenticated to Kubernetes.
+   This shows that you have connected and authenticated to Kubernetes.

 Once the device has been configured and you are able to connect via `kubectl`, device setup is complete.